How?

 Purpose: Clearly articulating the problem to be solved.

-Application in Digital Innovation: After gathering user insights, define the core problem in a user-centered manner.
-This stage is about synthesising observations and articulating the problem in a way that guides the development of No-Code Platform digital solutions.
+Application in AI-powered Innovation: After gathering user insights, define the core problem in a user-centered manner.
+This stage is about synthesising observations and articulating the problem in a way that guides the development of digital solutions.

 Stage 03.
 Ideate